1285 Front St

 Lahaina, HI 96761

 Why did we dine here? – Star Noodle is a popular Asian restaurant on Maui focusing on a variety of noodle dishes that originate from Japan through other Asian countries.
 This restaurant was originally on our must dine at list, but dropped off due to some bad comments on Chowhound.
 Sunset Magazine gave Star Noodle a big thumbs up.

 Our last return visit was in 2021 during the Pandemic.
 Star Noodle closed for 8 months and moved.
-This restaurant not only has good food, the prices are great, especially compared to other places on Maui.
+This restaurant not only has great food, the prices are great, especially compared to other places on Maui.
 We had a reservation and still had to wait another 30 minutes.

 Chef Sheldon Simeon has appeared on Top Chef and instantly the restaurant’s business skyrocketed.
 He left in 2013.
 Simeon has since gone on and started his two of his own restaurants: Tin Roof and Lineage.
 After Star Noodle, he landed at Migrant in the Marriott Wailea for 2 1/2 years.
 We dined at Migrant and did not find it as compelling as Star Noodle.
 Since his departure, the menu has pretty much followed the formula he left.

 Insider Tip – This place is very popular, so try to come during off peak times.

 Opened – 2010